-Through our understanding of basic sciences, this prepares us to work together with your family doctor, specialists, chiropractor, osteopath, registered massage therapist, or any other health care providers with which you seek care.
+Through our understanding of basic sciences, this prepares us to work together with your family doctor, specialists, and any other health care providers with whom you receive care.

 We have studied physical and clinical diagnosis.
 With our license, naturopathic doctors are granted the ability to request lab work (not covered by OHIP) and deliver a diagnosis.
 This means that we can act as a primary point of contact in non-emergent situations to be able to help decide how to best get you to a point of health.

 We interact with your other health care professionals.
 All professionals can be better at their jobs by having open communication (with your approval) with each other.
 By keeping your other health care providers in the know about changes that we are making to your care plan, they too can make the most informed decisions about how they can help you best.

 We CAN prescribe some drugs in Ontario, if an ND has passed an additional exam.
 I have not taken this exam, and thus I don't prescribe any drugs.

 A naturopathic doctor can NOT tell you to stop any medication that you are currently taking unless they have prescribing authority for that drug, and we will not interfere with any prescriptions that your family doctor has made without a conversation with the prescribing physician.